caas-team/sparrow/README.md

   - Description: Latency with status information of targets
   - Labelled with `target` and `status`

+- `sparrow_latency_seconds`
+  - Type: Gauge
+  - Description: Latency information of targets
+  - Labelled with `target`

 - `sparrow_latency_count`
+  - Type: Counter
+  - Description: Count of latency checks including the status of targets
+  - Labelled with `target` and `status`

+- `sparrow_latency_total_count`
   - Type: Counter
   - Description: Count of latency checks done
   - Labelled with `target`